Peanut Butter Rice Krispie Balls

 • Dairy-free butter adds needed liquid and a buttery taste.

-• Organic powdered sugar blends with the dairy-free butter and nut butters for the best sweet treat.
+• Organic powdered sugar blends with dairy-free butter and nut butter for the best sweet treat.

 • Creamy peanut butter (or almond) tastes great and binds the goodies all together.